Jamie Napolitano, Heart Transplant Recipient

 Destrehan High School senior Katelyn Ryan chose to research Carcinoid Cancer for her senior project.
 After learning more about this rare form of cancer, Katelyn decided to hold a Pastalaya Dinner Fundraiser to help support the “Zebra House” Fund at Ochsner.
 The money raised from this event provides housing for patients who come from out of town seeking treatment for this unusual type of cancer.Plans are to develop a “house” where these patients and family members can stay while they receive their treatment.
 Through the event and solicitations Katelyn raised over $2,400.

-Pictured left to right are Paolo Zambito, CEO of Ochsner Medical Center-Kenner; Katelyn Ryan; and Dr. J. Philip Boudreaux.
+Pictured left to right are Paolo Zambito, former CEO of Ochsner Medical Center-Kenner; Katelyn Ryan; and Dr. J. Philip Boudreaux.